PrimaryStrawberry/FionnaManagerDecomp/README.md

 > [!IMPORTANT]
 > If you have a cool feature idea please share it, I can do just about anything except adding more art!

+## Original Build Changes

+ - Added Buttons to instantly set maximum stats.
+ - a node change for the button container (from Node2D -> VBoxContainer)
+ - added android compilation
+ - Fixed bug with reset button (now it resets bust correctly)

 ## Enhanced Version Features:

 - Bust size is now interpolated